diegojromerolopez/django-async-include/README.md

 background image or a image.
 Otherwise, make sure you are loading fontawesome fonts.

 # Author
-Diego J. Romero López is a Software Engineer at intelligenia and can be contacted by email at diegojREMOVETHISromerolopezREMOVETHIS@gmail.com.
+Diego J. Romero López is a Software Engineer at intelligenia.

+This project is in no way endorsed or related in any way to my past or current employers.

+Contact me by email at diegojREMOVETHISromerolopezREMOVETHIS@gmail.com.

 Remove REMOVETHIS to read the real email address.